Optiroc/libSFX/README.md

 ##dependencies
-A C/C++ toolchain, (GNU) Make and a decent command line interface.
+A C/C++ toolchain, (GNU) make, git and a decent command line interface.

 ##building
 First you need to build the bundled tools, which are included as git submodules.
-Run `git submodule init` from libSFX root to initialize the submodules, then run `make` to fetch/update and build them.
+Simply run `make` from the libSFX root path to initialize the submodules and build the tools.

-Now that the toolchain is in place you can run `make` in any of the example directories to assemble the source files and link a Super Nintendo ROM image (*.sfc).
+Now that the toolchain is in place you should be able to run `make` from any of the example directories to assemble the source files and link a Super Nintendo ROM image (*.sfc).

 ##setting up a project